Bratmobile: 1999–2003: Reformation and second breakup

 In 1999, the band decided to reunite for a low-key show in Oakland's Stork Club and the band was relaunched to go on tour with Sleater-Kinney.

 In 2000, Bratmobile released their second full-length studio album, Ladies, Women and Girls.
 The album was well-received by critics and earned Bratmobile new fans as they toured with Sleater-Kinney, The Donnas, The Locust, among others.
 Ladies, Women and Girls was released on Neuman's Lookout!
 Records and produced by Tim Green of Nation of Ulysses and The Fucking Champs.
 Jon Nikki (Prima Donnas, Gene Defcon, Mocket, Sarah Dougher, Sir, Puce Moment) added guitar, bass and keyboard parts to the minimal Brat sound.

 On May 7, 2002, Bratmobile released their third album, Girls Get Busy.
 On Girls Get Busy, Audrey Marrs, (Mocket, Gene Defcon) added keyboards that gave the album its distinctive new sound.
 Marty Violence (Young Pioneers) also contributed bass.

 After dedicating most of 2002 and 2003 to promoting Girls Get Busy via touring, each of the principal members went back to do other things.
 While the band didn't formally break up, Allison Wolfe did post a message on January 30, 2004, in the Bratmobile message board concerning the status of the band:

 Yeah, sorry to say i think Bratmobile is through.
 We never had a certain incident where anyone said "I quit" or whatever, so it's been vague and drawn out.
 Sorry if that's been confusing to people.
 I think all 3 of us just have different ways of doing things and different things we want to do now, in and outside of music.
 Molly has just been so busy with managing the Donnas and the Locust, and as co-owner of Lookout!
 Records.
 Erin is also working full time at Lookout!
 Records.
 I've been living across the country in Washington DC, working 2 part-time jobs, and now doing other musical things.
 I'm now in Hawnay Troof, Baby Truth, and also a new girl band in DC called Partyline.

 In 2018, Kill Rock Stars produced a podcast series about Bratmobile titled Girl Germs.

 2019–present: Reunions

 In 2019, Bratmobile's original lineup reunited to perform at Tobi Vail's birthday party.
 In 2023, Wolfe and Neuman reformed Bratmobile again to perform at the Mosswood Meltdown festival in Oakland, California, where they were joined by Tiger Trap’s Rose Melberg on guitar, Marrs on keyboards, and Marty Key on bass.
-Erin was unable to join the band for this reunion due to "other commitments".
+Smith was unable to join the band for this reunion due to "other commitments".